papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 ![Opacity](http://i.imgur.com/RsM5G.png)

+(Slider PSD can be downloaded [here](http://files.pixelsdaily.com/download/id/2950))

-On the far left we see the sprites rendered at 100% opacity, then again rendered to the screen at 50% opacity.
+In the middle we see the problem when we render both sprites to the screen at 50%.
 The desired effect, on the right, is achieved by rendering the sprites at 100% to an "offscreen texture", *then* render that texture to the screen at 50% opacity.

 ![Sketch](http://i.imgur.com/VUHR9.png)

-(Slider PSD can be downloaded [here](http://files.pixelsdaily.com/download/id/2950))

 Another use for render-to-texture is for post-processing effects; i.e. rendering your sprites to an offscreen texture as large as the game window, and then render that texture to the screen